mahmoodhegazy/marketplace/README.md

 ## 🎯 Overview

-Freak AI is a production-ready recommendation system designed for fashion resale marketplaces.
+This is a production-ready recommendation system designed for fashion resale marketplaces.
 It combines state-of-the-art visual embeddings (FashionCLIP) with a two-tower neural network architecture to deliver personalized recommendations.

 ### Key Features